uclahs-cds/pipeline-call-gSV/README.md

 ## Overview

-The call-gSV nextflow pipeline, calls structural variants utilizing [Delly](https://github.com/dellytools/delly), suitable for detecting copy-number variable deletion and tandem duplication events as well as balanced rearrangements such as inversions or reciprocal translocations and validates the output quality with [BCFtools](https://github.com/samtools/bcftools).
+The call-gSV nextflow pipeline, calls structural variants utilizing [Delly](https://github.com/dellytools/delly).
+It is suitable for detecting copy-number variable deletion and tandem duplication events as well as balanced rearrangements such as inversions or reciprocal translocations and validates the output quality with [BCFtools](https://github.com/samtools/bcftools).
 The pipeline has been engineered to run in a 4 layer stack in a cloud-based scalable environment of CycleCloud, Slurm, Nextflow and Docker.
 Additionally it has been validated with the SMC-HET dataset and reference GRCh38, where paired-end fastq's were created with BAM Surgeon.

-The pipeline should be run **WITH A SINGLE SAMPLE AT A TIME.**  Otherwise resource allocation and Nextflow errors could cause the pipeline to fail.

 <b><i>Developer's Notes:</i></b>

 > We will be performing benchmarking on our SLURM cluster.
 Currently using 71 CPUs for structural variant calling gives the best performance, running in 3-8 hours per sample with ~10GB of memory.  <i>...Stay tuned for updates from further testing.</i>

-### Execute Config File Settings
+### Node Specific Config File Settings

 | Config File | Available Node cpus / memory | Designated Process 1; cpus / memory | Designated Process 2; cpus / memory |
 |:------------|:---------|:-------------------------|:-------------------------|